-Primary starting point for this approach are the observations in the work "Reinforcement Learning Upside Down: Don't Predict Rewards - Just Map Them to Actions".
-[3] Our approach is simpler.
+The primary starting point for this approach is the observations in the work "Reinforcement Learning Upside Down: Don't Predict Rewards - Just Map Them to Actions".
+[5] Our approach is simpler.
 Informally you can think of the difference between Supervised Learning (SV) and Reinforcement Learning (RL) as the following: